ChegTech logo

 The brief

-Why Painting Company Website is different.
+Why Painting sites are different.

 Freshly painted sage green and warm white walls meeting at a clean interior corner

-What we build
+What I build

-• Deep portfolio organized by project type
+Deep portfolio organized by project type

-Interior, exterior, cabinet refinishing, deck staining, commercial — each with their own gallery and project-context captions.
+Interior, exterior, cabinet refinishing, deck staining, commercial, each with their own gallery and project-context captions.
 Stock paint imagery loses every time to real local jobs.

-• Color consultation as a primary CTA
+Color consultation as a primary CTA

 "Book a free color consultation" is a top-of-funnel hook that converts better than "Get a quote" because it doesn't trigger price-shopping mode.
 Integrated with calendar booking.

-• Interior vs exterior page split
+Interior vs exterior page split

 Distinct landing pages for interior and exterior intent.
 Interior copy emphasizes minimal-disruption flow; exterior copy emphasizes the PNW weather window and product warranty considerations.

-• Seasonal scheduling logic
+Seasonal scheduling logic

 Exterior paint windows in the PNW are roughly May through September.
 Calendar logic that surfaces realistic availability ranges (not "call for availability") prevents the lead-dropoff that happens when customers can't tell if you're booked.

-• Verified review schema
+Verified review schema

 Google Reviews integration with Review schema so star ratings appear in search results.
-Reviews are make-or-break for painters specifically — bad reviews about overcharging or no-shows are common.
+Reviews are make-or-break for painters specifically, bad reviews about overcharging or no-shows are common.

-• Licensing and bonding visible by default
+Licensing and bonding visible by default

 WA L&I license, bond, and insurance visible in the footer of every page.
 The bar for credibility is low in painting, which means clearing it cleanly is a real conversion lever.